letoram/durden/README.md

 ## Manually

+Both arcan and durden are packaged under void linux, thus it should be as easy as going:

+    sudo xbps-install durden
+    durden

 Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.